What is a root canal treatment?

 What treatment do I need?

 Whilst most people will try to cope with the pain of the infection by taking painkillers, it is important to have it treated as soon as possible.
 Furthermore, although your tooth does have an infection, antibiotics are rarely successful in curing the problem.
 Without proper treatment, the infection from your pulp can spread causing you to lose teeth naturally, or force you to have them extracted.
-This can cause severe amounts of discomfort and is more expensive than initial root canal treatment.
+This can cause severe amounts of discomfort and can be more expensive than initial root canal treatment.

 With any form of medical problem, prevention is better than a cure.
 If you start to show signs of needing a root canal treatment you should visit your dentist as soon as possible.
 They can assess whether you will need treatment or discuss other options available, which may save you from losing valuable teeth and keep your pristine smile intact.